-Step Action CAUTION Jamming the mixer can cause the hydraulic oil to overheat and damage the machine.
-8 The hose automatically turns "ON" when the material temperature reaches 275°F (135°C).
-The red light marked 'HOSE" will illuminate when the hose control is calling for heat.
-9 Adjust the temperature dial to the manufacturer's recommended temperature.
+Step Action 9 Adjust the temperature dial to the manufacturer's recommended temperature.
 Note: The hose reaches operating temperature in approximately 30 minutes.
-10 After the hose reaches the temperature set point, the light in the control box marked "HOSE" turns off.
-11 Reduce the temperature to approximately 360°F (182.2°C).
+10 After the hose reaches the temperature set point, the light in the control box marked "HEATED HOSE" turns off.
 Note: We recommend that you run the hose at the suggested temperature setting.
 Important: The hose must reach 325°F (162.8°C) before dispensing can take place.
 If the hose does not dispense when the trigger is activated, allow the material to heat longer.
 If the hose still does not dispense, shut the machine down, locate and remove the plug in the line.
 CAUTION DO NOT twist or kink the hose.
 Avoid sharp bends and continuous twisting by maintaining a minimum 10-inch bend radius.
-DO NOT use a setting on the hose control of more than 400°F (204.4°C).
-DO NOT move or bend the hose when cold; it can cause damage to the hose.
+DO NOT use a setting on the hose controller if more than 400°F. DO NOT move or bend the hose when cold: it can cause damage to the hose.
 DO NOT leave the hose cycling for longer than 30 minutes without dispensing material; coking can occur and permanently damage the hose.
 DO NOT remove the hose from the boom during operation or kinking will occur.
-Important: It is strongly recommended that the hose be stored in the boom (locked position) when not in use or when in transit.
-This will prevent twisting or kinking.
+Important: It is strongly recommended that the hose be stored in the boom (locked

-5.3 Altitude Compensation System
+5.3 Air Compressor